lnx66/agents-for-openbb/README.md

 1. Local function calling
 2. Remote function calling

-**Local function calling** is what you're probably used to from other agents.
-The function call is made by the LLM powering your custom agent, and executed directly by the same process / backend that is running your agent (for example, locally on your machine).
+**Local function calling** allows the LLM to execute functions directly within your agent's backend process (typically running locally on your machine).

-**Remote function calling** is a special type of function call specific to OpenBB Workspace that is executed by the OpenBB Workspace web app (on the front end, rather than locally on your machine) to fetch widget data and send it to your custom agent.
+**Remote function calling** allows the OpenBB Workspace web app to execute functions on the front end to fetch widget data and send it to your custom agent.

-OpenBB Workspace is uniquely architected in such a way that it acts not only as a front-end, but also as a data gateway for all widgets added to the OpenBB Workspace.
-This unique architecture allows you to connect a custom agent, running locally on your machine, to widgets added to the OpenBB Workspace (whether they're running locally on your machine or remotely on on a web server).
+OpenBB Workspace functions as both a front-end and a data gateway for all widgets.
+This architecture enables your local custom agent to connect with widgets in the OpenBB Workspace, regardless of whether they're being served locally on localhost or on a remote web server.

 ### Local function calling